Qt Style Sheets

 In addition, style sheets can be used to provide a distinctive look and feel for your application, without having to subclass QStyle.
 For example, you can specify arbitrary images for radio buttons and check boxes to make them stand out.
 Using this technique, you can also achieve minor customizations that would normally require subclassing several style classes, such as specifying a style hint.
 The Style Sheet example depicted below defines two distinctive style sheets that you can try out and modify at will.

 When a style sheet is active, the QStyle returned by QWidget::style() is a wrapper "style sheet" style, not the platform-specific style.
-The wrapper style ensures that any active style sheet is respected and otherwise forwards the drawing operations to the underlying, platform-specific style (e.g., QWindowsXPStyle on Windows XP).
+The wrapper style ensures that any active style sheet is respected and otherwise forwards the drawing operations to the underlying, platform-specific style (e.g., QWindowsVistaStyle on Windows).

-Since Qt 4.5, Qt style sheets fully supports OS X.
+Since Qt 4.5, Qt style sheets fully supports macOS.

 © 2018 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd. in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.